 Step 10: Once the noodle is softened, add all the vegetable ingredients to the skillet along with the cooked shrimp and toss gently.
 Season to taste with salt or ground black pepper.

-What I love about any Pancit recipe is that you can add or omit ingredients to better suit your and your family’s taste or to fit any special dietary requirements.
+What I love about any Pancit recipe is that you can add or omit ingredients to better suit your and your family’s tastes or to fit any special dietary requirements.

 - To make Pancit Vegetarian instead of meat you can substitute for extra-firm tofu and/or add more of your favorite vegetables instead.
 See the substitutions list below for other types of vegetables you can use to make Pancit.
 If you can have seafood, shrimp would be great to add to this recipe.